Joe Swanberg: Early life

-Swanberg was born in Detroit, Michigan and raised in Georgia and Alabama.
+Swanberg was born in Detroit, Michigan and raised in Georgia, California, Kwajalein, Marshall Islands and Alabama.
 He graduated from Naperville Central High School in suburban Chicago and attended Southern Illinois University at Carbondale as a film major, earning a bachelor's degree in 2003.
 As a teenager, he worked at Hollywood Video.

 Career

 In 2005, Swanberg wrote, directed, edited, shot, produced, and starred in Kissing on the Mouth, his first feature film, for a modest budget.
 He followed it with LOL (2006), which marked Swanberg's first time working with actress Greta Gerwig.
 Gerwig and Swanberg collaborated on the director's next two features: Hannah Takes the Stairs (2007), which also starred filmmakers Andrew Bujalski, Ry Russo-Young, and Mark Duplass and marked Swanberg's first collaboration with animator and actor Kent Osborne; and Nights and Weekends (2008), on which Gerwig shared a directing credit.
 Swanberg's next feature, Alexander the Last, was produced by Noah Baumbach, who later cast Gerwig in his 2010 film Greenberg.

 After spending all of 2009 working on Silver Bullets, Swanberg finished seven features in 2010: Uncle Kent, Caitlin Plays Herself, The Zone, Art History, Silver Bullets, Privacy Setting and Autoerotic (co-directed with horror filmmaker Adam Wingard).
 Uncle Kent premiered at the Sundance Film Festival in January 2011 and Silver Bullets and Art History premiered at the Berlinale in February.
 The rest of the 2010 films premiered theatrically in 2011 after screenings at film festivals.
 Four of these were later included in Joe Swanberg: Collected Films 2011, a DVD boxed set from the music and video label Factory 25.

-In 2012, Swanberg wrote and directed the film Drinking Buddies, starring Olivia Wilde, Jake M. Johnson, Anna Kendrick and Ron Livingston.
+In 2012, Swanberg wrote and directed the film Drinking Buddies, starring Olivia Wilde, Jake Johnson, Anna Kendrick and Ron Livingston.
 The film was acquired by Magnolia Pictures shortly after its SXSW premiere.

 The following year.
 Swanberg shot Happy Christmas, starring himself, Melanie Lynskey, Lena Dunham, and Anna Kendrick.
-This was the first of his films to be shot on 16mm film, rather than digital.
+This was the first of his films to be shot on 16mm film, rather than digitally.
 The film premiered at the 2014 Sundance Film Festival.